EmulairEmulator/Emulair-Lemuroid-clone/README.md

 - Save files to Google Drive (only if downloaded from Google Play; inaccessible directly from Drive)
 - Add games to a "Favourites" list
 - Simulate various screens, such as LCD or CRT
-- Remap some touch screen controls (such as joysticks or d-pads) to gyroscopic input, by double tapping/triple tapping the buttons
+- Remap some touch screen controls (such as joysticks or D-pads) to gyroscopic input, by double / triple tapping the buttons
 - Customizable touch controls (size and position)
 - ROMs scanning and indexing
+- BIOSes scanning and indexing
-- Gamepad support
+- Gamepad support (with button remapping included)
 - .zip ROMs support
 - Local, offline multiplayer (up to 4 controllers, only in games where you can select more than one player)